se-sic/VaRA-Tool-Suite/docs/source/vara-ts/development.rst

     git checkout vara-dev
     # Update varats/setup.py and varats-core/setup.py to the next version
     # Update varats/setup.py to depend on the new core version
-    git commit --allow-empty -m "Bump version to $NEW_VERSION" git push vara-dev
+    git commit -m "Bump version to $NEW_VERSION" git push vara-dev

 vara-feature
 ^^^^^^^^^^^^

-Ensure that all branches are on the right state.
+Ensure that all branches are in the correct state.

 .. code-block:: console